ArcheWizard/Password_Manager/docs/operations-runbook.md

   - `BACKUP_COMPLETE` / `BACKUP_FAILED`
   - `BREACH_CHECK_ERROR`
   - `SECURITY_AUDIT_RESULT`
+  - `BROWSER_BRIDGE_TOKEN_ISSUED` / `BROWSER_BRIDGE_TOKEN_REVOKED`
 - Configure alerting for repeated login failures, backup failures, or breach API outages.

+## Browser Bridge Operations

+- **Service control**: Use CLI `Settings > Browser Bridge` or GUI Settings tab to enable, start, or stop the FastAPI service.
+The daemon listens on `127.0.0.1:43110` by default and shuts down automatically when the app exits.
+- **Token hygiene**: Tokens reside in `browser_bridge_tokens.json`.
+Delete the file (with the app closed) or use the UI revoke button to invalidate every browser session after an incident.
+- **Troubleshooting**:
+  - If extensions cannot connect, ensure no firewall blocks localhost and confirm the service reports `running` in Settings.
+  - Check logs for `BROWSER_BRIDGE_*` entries to trace pairing attempts.
+  - Port conflicts: adjust `browser_bridge.port` in `settings.json`, then restart the application.

 ## Backup Rotation Policy